Scarabaeus1033/NEXAH-CODEX/SYSTEM 3: 🪐 COSMICA ASTROPHYSICA – Planetary Fields, Grid Navigation, Stellar Resonance/LAMBDA_DISC-CODEX/README.md

 * it shows that **units, numbers, and constants** are not independent,
 * it integrates **URF, Möbius, harmonic axes, and cosmic spirals** into one system.

-> Λ is not wrong. Λ is untuned.
+> Λ is not wrong. Λ is untuned – like a cosmic string resonating outside the ensemble.

 This module aims to embed **Λ into the resonance structure of the NEXAH-CODEX** – as an expression of the open harmonics of a breathing universe.

 ---

-## 📁 STRUCTURE (selected)
+## 📁 STRUCTURE (selected overview)

 This module has grown significantly.
-It includes:
+It includes the following components:

 ### 🔹 Core Formulas and Tables